-And ultimately Jesus is our Immanuel which means God with us, as foretold in Isaiah 7:14 and fulfilled in Matthew 1:23.
+Ultimately, Jesus is our Immanuel—God with us—as foretold in Isaiah 7:14, and fulfilled in Matthew 1:23.
 Those who believe in Jesus, who are in Christ, have His promised presence forever (Matthew 28:18-20; Hebrews 13:5).
 What joy and peace!
 What blessing!

-So we believers in Jesus, our great Savior and LORD, our Creator and Sustainer, our Shepherd and our Guide, have every reason to joyfully praise the Lord.
+We believers in Jesus—the great Savior and LORD, our Creator and Sustainer, our Shepherd and our Guide—have every reason to joyfully praise the Lord.
 We are His!
 What a precious truth.
 We are His people!
 What comfort and help come from this reality.
 We were designed to worship Him.
-And He tells us how —exuberantly, joyfully, obediently, willingly—and doing so in the knowledge of both who He is and who we are in relation to Him.
+And He tells us how: exuberantly, joyfully, obediently, willingly.
+We are to do this in the knowledge of who He is and who we are in relation to Him.

-Think about how you come to corporate worship with God’s people.
+Think about how you enter into corporate worship with God’s people.
 Is it the same old thing, a routine to endure, an expectation to check off?
 Or do you excitedly anticipate worshiping our great God with others who know, trust, and love Him?

 Think about how you daily enter His presence in prayer.
-Do you just bring a list of requests to present your desires or rattle off the same old phrases out of habit?
-Or do you think about God, His attributes, and His great deeds, and praise Him for who He is and what He’s done?
-Do you open up His Word and respond to what it reveals of Him and His mighty works?
+Do you bring a list of requests to present your desires, rattling off the same old phrases out of habit?
+Or do you meditation on God's attributes and His great deeds, praising Him for who He is and what He’s done?
+Do you open His Word and respond to what it reveals of Him and His mighty works?

 Memorize Psalm 100 and use it in the coming weeks to point your heart to glad worship of our wonderful Creator God.